-Use/lose laws authorize suspension or revocation of driving privileges as a penalty for underage purchase, possession, or consumption of alcoholic beverages.
-States began enacting these statutes in the mid-1980s to deter underage drinking by imposing a punishment that young people would consider significant: the loss of a driver's license.
-14 In most states, use/lose laws make it mandatory to impose driver's license sanctions in response to underage alcohol violations; other states give discretion to the judge or other decision maker.
-State laws vary as to the type of violation (purchase, possession, or consumption of alcohol) that leads to these sanctions and how long suspensions or revocations stay in effect.
+Use/Lose Laws authorize suspension or revocation of driving privileges as a penalty for underage purchase, possession, or consumption of alcoholic beverages.

+In most states, use/lose laws make it mandatory to impose sanctions on an underage person's driver's license in response to underage alcohol violations; other states give discretion to the decision maker.
+State laws vary in the type of violation (purchase, possession, or consumption of alcohol) that leads to these sanctions and how long license suspensions or revocations stay in effect.

-State laws specific to people under age 21 (purchase, possession, and consumption of alcoholic beverages) are described in the "Underage Purchase of Alcohol" and "Underage Possession/Consumption/Internal Possession of Alcohol" policies.
+State laws specific to people under age 21 (purchase, possession, and consumption of alcoholic beverages) are described in the "Underage Purchase of Alcohol" and "Underage Possession, Consumption, and Internal Possession of Alcohol" policies.